openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 [comment]: # (title: Requests and Responses)

-The following describes in details how HTTP [headers](#tag/Requests_and_responses/HTTP-headers) and [status codes](#tag/Requests_and_responses/HTTP-status-codes) MUST be used by an openEHR REST API implementation in order to achieve good interaction between services and clients in the spirit of this specification.
+The following describes in details how HTTP [headers](#tag/Requests_and_responses/HTTP-headers) and [status codes](#tag/Requests_and_responses/HTTP-status-codes) MUST be used by an openEHR REST API implementation to ensure effective interaction between services and clients in accordance with this specification.

-Furthermore, general details about resources, [data representation](#tag/Resources/Data-representation) and content negotiation are described in this specification.
+Additionally, general details about resources, [data representation](#tag/Resources/Data-representation) and content negotiation are described in this specification.

-> NOTE: **JSON** format is used in many of the example below, but this does not imply that **XML** might not be supported by the same service endpoint.
+> NOTE: Examples primarily use the **JSON** format.
+However, this does not imply that **XML** is unsupported by the same service endpoint.

 # HTTP Methods

 HTTP Methods are described by [RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110#name-overview).
-The following subset is being used in this specification:
+The following subset is used in this specification:

 | Method  | Description                                                                              |
 |---------|------------------------------------------------------------------------------------------|